jeff-kilbride/php-fpm-alpine/README.md

 ## XDebug

 After much trial and error, I have discovered that the `php-debug` package for Atom will not listen on the 172.x.x.x network created by `docker-compose`.
 In order to get XDebug working with Atom, I had to supply a different IP address for my debug client in the `xdebug.ini` file.
 Please see the comments in this file to get XDebug working with your client.
+I am using the beta Mac OS X native Docker tools.
+YMMV.

 ## Maintainer